fatesadeghi/AI-Wellbeing-Project/README.md

 The final analysis includes:

-* **16 participants**
+- **16 participants**
-* **13 behavioral variables**
+- **13 behavioral variables**
-* **5 well-being indicators**
+- **5 well-being indicators**

-The project retains the complete set of behavioral variables as candidate predictors rather than selecting a smaller subset before analysis.
+The complete behavioral variable set was retained rather than selecting a smaller subset before analysis.

 ---

 ## Behavioral Variables

-The 13 behavioral variables used throughout the analysis are:
+The 13 behavioral variables used in the analysis are:

 1. `Steps`
 2. `Exercise_Count`